lawrennd/snippets/_engineering/includes/separation-of-concerns.md

 \newslide{Intellectual Debt}

+\slidesincremental{
--   Technical debt is the inability to *maintain* your complex software system.
+* Technical debt is the inability to *maintain* your complex software system.

--   Intellectual debt is the inability to *explain* your software system.
+* Intellectual debt is the inability to *explain* your software system.
+}

+\notes{Technical debt is the inability to *maintain* your complex software system.
+Intellectual debt is the inability to explain your software system.}

 \notes{It is right there in our approach to software engineering.
 "Separation of concerns" means no one is concerned about the overall system itself.}